 Adult abuse is defined as a single or repeated act or lack of appropriate actions, occurring within any relationship where there is an expectation of trust, which causes harm or distress to a vulnerable person.

-Safeguarding adults is about protecting those at risk of harm.
-It involves identifying abuse and acting whenever someone is being harmed.
+Protecting adults at risk of harm involves identifying abuse and acting whenever someone is being harmed.
 The Department of Health defines a vulnerable adult as a person aged 18 years or over who is or may be in need of community care services by reason of mental or other disability, age or illness, and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.

 Safeguarding is the responsibility of everyone, including all health workers.
 Anyone can raise a safeguarding concern.
 All allegations of abuse need to be taken seriously whether made by a patient, carer, healthcare professional, or other service provider.
 Any concerns reported to a healthcare worker should be followed up by inquiries about the nature and circumstances of the allegation.
 It is very important to ask about the safety of the person when the allegation is raised and any support the person is already receiving.

-Abuse of adults can take place in various environments, including their homes, hospitals, assisted living arrangements and nursing homes.
+Abuse of adults can take place in various environments, including their homes, hospitals, assisted living arrangements and care or nursing homes.

 - Because of issues about identification, stigma, and institutional systems, concerns about allegations of abuse are known to be under-reported.
 Only a small proportion of adult abuse is currently detected.

-- People with health needs make up a large proportion of the referrals for adult abuse, including people with physical disabilites, mental health difficulties, learning disabilities and people with substance misuse.
+- People with health needs make up a large proportion of the referrals for adult abuse, including people with physical disabilites, mental health difficulties, learning disabilities and substance misuse.